OmniControl: Control Any Joint at Any Time for Human Motion Generation: Appendix

 \subsection{More implementation details}

 \mypar{Training details.} We implemented our model using Pytorch with training on 1 NVIDIA A5000 GPU.
 Batch size $b=64$.
-We use AdamW optimizer~\cite{loshchilov2017decoupled}, and the learning rate is $1e-5$.
+We use AdamW optimizer~\citep{loshchilov2017decoupled}, and the learning rate is $1e-5$.
+It takes 29 hours to train on a single A5000 GPU with 250,000 iterations in total.
+We compare our method to the baselines in terms of training time in Table~\ref{table:time_train}.

-\mypar{Model details.} Our baseline motion diffusion model is based on MDM~\cite{tevet2023human}.
-Both the motion diffusion model and realism guidance model resume the pretrain weights from~\cite{tevet2023human} and are fine-tuned together.
+\mypar{Model details.} Our baseline motion diffusion model is based on MDM~\citep{tevet2023human}.
+Both the motion diffusion model and realism guidance model resume the pretrain weights from~\citet{tevet2023human} and are fine-tuned together.
+Similar to MDM, we use the CLIP~\citep{radford2021learning} model to encode text prompts and the generation process is in a classifier-free~\citep{ho2021classifierfree} manner.

+The input process in Fig.~\ref{fig:realism_guid} mainly consists of a CLIP-based~\citep{radford2021learning} textual embedding to encode the text prompt and linear layers to encode the noisy motion.
+Then, the encoded text and encoded noisy motion will be concatenated as the input to the self-attention layers.
+The spatial encoder in Fig.~\ref{fig:realism_guid} consists of four linear layers to encode the spatial control signals.
+The dimension of encoded spatial control signals $f_n$ is (L, B, C), where $L=196$ is the sequence length, $B$ is the batch size, and $C=512$ is the feature dimension.

 The spatial guidance is also used in training time.
-In the training stage, the prompt $\vp$ is randomly masked for classifier-free learning~\cite{ho2021classifierfree}.
-We utilize DDPM~\cite{ho2020denoising} with $T=1000$ denoising steps.
+In the training stage, the prompt $\vp$ is randomly masked for classifier-free learning~\citep{ho2021classifierfree}.
+We utilize DDPM~\citep{ho2020denoising} with $T=1000$ denoising steps.
 The control strength $\tau = \frac{20 \hat{\Sigma}_t}{V}$, where $V$ is the number of frames we want to control (density) and $\hat{\Sigma}_t = \min(\Sigma_t, 0.01)$.

-\mypar{Experiment details.} \cite{tevet2023human, shafir2023human} naturally cannot handle the sparse control signals due to the relative pelvis representation detailed in \ref{sec: diffusion} in the main paper.
+\mypar{Experiment details.} \citet{tevet2023human, shafir2023human} naturally cannot handle the sparse control signals due to the relative pelvis representation detailed in \ref{sec: diffusion} in the main paper.
 To conduct these two methods with sparse control signals, we insert the ground truth velocity at specific times.